JustMeGaaRa/reverse-architecture-web/apps/restruct-vscode-extension/README.md

-# structurizr-preview-restruct README
+# Restruct Structurizr README

-This is the README for your extension "structurizr-preview-restruct".
+This is the README for your extension "restruct-structurizr".
 After writing up a brief description, we recommend including the following sections.

 ## Features